microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 ### Remarks
 - **UWP**: This method is called once for the creation of the main window, once for each hosted window, and once each time CreateNewView is called.
-- **Win32**: This method is called every time a Window object is created.
+- **Desktop**: This method is called every time a Window object is created.

 ## XamlLaunchActivatedEventArgs class